peterernicke/ML_Zoomcamp_2023_Capstone1_Project/README.md

 ![](Images/AWSLambdaTest.png)

 ## Reproducibility
-It's convenient to track my progress using the Makefile, which provides all the necessary commands:
+It's convenient to track my progress using this README file with bold commands, which provides all necessary commands.
-1. To set up the environment, use "make environment" or follow the listed commands.
-2. Inspect the Jupyter notebooks in the Notebook folder.
-3. Start model training of the final model with "make train", saving it in the Model folder.
-4. Deploy the web server in a Docker container listening on port 9797 with "make deploy".
-5. Test the deployment with "make test_deploy" using a sample aircraft image.

-Additional commands for managing the environment:
-- "make stop_docker" to halt running Docker containers.
-- "make clean" for environment cleanup
-- "make deactivate_environment" to deactivate the environment in the current terminal (in case I forget about the "deactivate" command)
+There are some useful shortcuts in the Makefile, for example to create the virtual environment.
+In case you use my Makefile to create that venv, the virtual environment will live in the project folder ".venv".
+In case you're interested in what I've done, feel free to inspect all the Jupyter notebooks in the "Notebook" folder.
+It's not necessary to see everything in action what is described here but maybe you'll get deeper insides.